govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

-This page defines the **custom profiles** used in the USCDI+ Maternal Health Postpartum Transitions of Care (TOC) Implementation Guide.
+This page defines the profiles used in the USCDI+ Maternal Health Postpartum Transitions of Care (TOC) Implementation Guide.
 These artifacts provide constraints and additions to the base FHIR resources to support more precise, interoperable data exchange in postpartum care workflows.

 Profiles are used to specify how standard FHIR resources and existing profiles such as `US Core Condition`, `US Core Simple Observation`, `Encounter`, and `Patient` should be used in this IG.
 They define required elements, fixed values, terminology bindings, and cardinality rules based on clinical and implementation requirements.